atingupta2005/Mastering-ELK-EFK-Nov-25/day-3-4/06-Hands-On-with-Kibana/README.md

 ### 4. Conceptual & Hands-On Deep Dive: The MAGIC of a Dashboard (Interactivity)

-This is the "A-ha!" moment.
 Why is a dashboard better than a static report?
 Because it's a *tool*, not just a picture.

 You are in "View Mode" for your new `[DASHBOARD] - Access Log Operations`.

 Notice the **Time Picker** and the **KQL Bar** are *still* at the top of the page.
 These are now **Global Controls** for *every single panel* on your dashboard.

-#### 🚀 Lab 5: Using the Global KQL Bar
+####  Lab 5: Using the Global KQL Bar

 **Task:** "This is a great report, but I only care about the `payment-service`.
 Show me this *entire* dashboard, but filtered *only* for the `payment-service`."